SchnellAmeise/programpython/README.md

-# Begginner programs in python to learn the language
+# Beginner programs in python to learn the language

 # bullet.points.adder.py
 * This program is to simple add bullet points to text copy from the clipboard.